project-slippi/slippi-launcher/FAQ.md

 ## Can I use Widescreen (16:9) when playing Slippi Online?

 Yes, to enable widescreen go to the Netplay in the Launcher settings depending > `Manage Gecko Codes` > and enable the Widescreen gecko code.
+Then click `Configure Dolphin` > `Graphics` and set the Dolphin aspect ratio to `Auto` (use `Force 16:9` on the beta Dolphin build).
 You can do the same for replays by going to the Playback tab instead.

 ## Is UCF included in Slippi Online?

 Yes, we currently ship with UCF 0.84 and it is applied everywhere by default.